By CHRIS MEGERIAN and ZEKE MILLER

 “This is one of the most consequential bilateral relationships in the world today, with ramifications well beyond both individual countries,” Kirby said.

-Biden has kept in place Trump-era tariffs on many Chinese-manufactured goods in order to maintain leverage over Beijing.
-But he is weighing whether to ease at least some of them to lessen the impact of soaring inflation on American households.
+Biden, who has kept in place Trump-era tariffs on many Chinese-manufactured goods in order to maintain leverage over Beijing, is weighing whether to ease at least some of them in a move to lessen the impact of soaring inflation on American households.

 U.S. officials have also criticized China’s “zero-COVID” policy of mass testing and lockdowns in an effort to contain the spread of COVID-19 in its territory, labeling it misguided and fretting that it will further slow global economic growth.

-Other points of strain include China’s treatment of Uyghur Muslims, which the U.S. has declared a genocide, its militarization in the South China Sea and its global campaign of economic and political espionage.
+Other points of strain include China’s treatment of Uyghur Muslims, which the U.S. has declared a genocide, its militarization in the South China Sea, and global campaign of economic and political espionage.